eProsima/vulcanexus/docs/rst/tutorials/micro/introduction/introduction.rst

 Build Systems
 ^^^^^^^^^^^^^

 micro-ROS provides a set of tools for integrating it in many build systems, toolchains and embedded development frameworks.
-Those packages are heterogenous due to the diversity of tools used by different vendors.
+Those packages are heterogeneous due to the diversity of tools used by different vendors.

 In general, micro-ROS provides standalone solutions for most used RTOSes and environments such as: :ref:`Zephyr RTOS <micro_ros_zephyr_rtos>`, :ref:`Espressif ESP-IDF <micro_ros_esp_idf>`, FreeRTOS, :ref:`Microsoft Azure RTOS <micro_ros_azure_rtos>`, etc. But also provides packages for integrating it in major vendor tools: :ref:`Renesas e2 Studio<micro_ros_renesas_e2_studio>` or :ref:`STM32 Cube IDE/MX <micro_ros_stm32cube>`.